honzascholtz/JWST-Spectral-Lab/README.md

 # SED Fitter

-SED Fitter is an outreach activity designed to show students and the general public how SED fitting works and what can we learn from a spectrum.
-The entire thing is a wrapper around Bagpipes to create a best fitting model to various JWST prism spectra.
+SED Fitter is an outreach activity designed to show students and the general public how SED fitting works and what we can learn from a spectrum.
+The entire thing is a wrapper around Bagpipes to create a best fitting model to various JWST prism spectra using sliders controlling various paramters.

 ![alt text](https://github.com/honzascholtz/SED_Fitter/blob/main/Images/UI.png "Example of the UI")

+The score is actually just a reduced $chi2^{2}$.
+The aim of this game is to try to get as low score as possible - reduce the difference between your best fit model and the data.
+The top panel displays the data in black and the current model in a red line.
+I have also put labels for the various emission lines.

+The bottom panel are the residuals between your current model and the data.
+This should help visualise where you can find the best place for an improvement.
+The red dashed lines show the zero level on the plot.

+The model we are trying to fit is quite simple, using exponential star formation history and nebular emission lines.
+The parameters of the model are as follows:

+1) Redshift of the source

+2) stellar mass of the source

+3) logU - Strength of the radiation field

+4) Metallicity - amount of elements heavier than Hydrogen and Helium in the galaxy

+5) 6)  Age, Tau - describe a pattern where the rate at which stars form in a galaxy decreases exponentially over time.
+This means that the star formation rate initially is high, but then declines, with the rate of decline becoming slower over time.
+The age sets when did the star-formation episide start and Tau is the rate at which the star formation is declining

+7) Dust - amount of dust in the galaxy (for scientist: Calzetti 2000)

 # How to run